Introduction

 The main window in Pascal Analyzer

-PAL.EXE – the main Windows program with a friendly user interface
+PAL.EXE – the main 64-bits Windows program with a friendly user interface

 Pascal Analyzer functions with Pascal/Delphi Compilers from BP7 and later: